comcaptain/study/electron.md

 *Benefits:*
 - html/js/css code is all in user's PC, so a page would be loaded more quickly
+- No need to worry about issue like below:
+  - Browser cache issue
+  - Size of referenced js files
 - Forces programmer to separate front-end and backend code: Webserver only provides RESTful JSON API and front-end code does all the rendering work

 *Drawbacks:*